Applifting/pomuzeme.si/README.md

 ## Contribution

-In case you decide to contribute in this project, we will be very happy and we appreciate your help.
+In case you decide to contribute to this project, we will be very happy and we appreciate your help.
 Feel free to:

 1. Check out open [issues](https://github.com/Applifting/pomuzeme.si/issues).
 Ideally, choose from the ones that are labeled as `ready for dev`.
 If you are going to contribute code, read our [architecture guideline](./doc/architecture.md).
 2. Assign your self to the selected issue